proshir/Puzzle/README.md

 ## Problem Description:

-We aim to design a program that enables all users to create and solve 15x15 crossword puzzles.
+I aim to design a program that enables all users to create and solve 15x15 crossword puzzles.
 Initially, no puzzles exist.
 Users can create a new puzzle by entering the "make" command or solve an existing puzzle by entering the "solve" command.

 Please refer to the provided image for column and row numbering:
 ![jadval](https://github.com/proshir/Puzzle/assets/19504971/fb83f98f-35e2-482a-84b4-81aad755b76f)